From Ground Zero to Global Hero: How to Make the Most of Product Localization

-If you choose to go with an agile approach, it’s important to have a good localization tool in place.
+If you choose to go with an agile approach, it’s important to have a versatile localization tool in place.
 This will allow you to manage the translation process and ensure that all of your content is localized consistently.

-The continuous approach to product localization
+The continuous approach